DRIVER/HANDYMAN – CENTURION

 • Certified copy of your driver’s licence

-If you have not received a response by 21st April 2023 consider your application unsuccessful.
+If you have not received a response by close of business 28th of February 2025 consider your application unsuccessful.

 MAIN PURPOSE: